MercierCharles/MercierCharles.github.io/research.md

 This is not just theory: the largest bridge in the graph (**Memes ↔ Personal Advice**) is *mixed*—$$\text{Memes} \to \text{Advice}$$ skews negative, while $$\text{Advice} \to \text{Memes}$$ is strongly positive.
 The practical takeaway is that moderation can be **directional**: add friction only on the hostile direction instead of “blocking” an entire pair of communities and losing the beneficial cross-community flow.

 A second pattern is that the harshest edges are often **one-way**.
 In the backbone shown here, some of the reddest, highest-volume corridors don’t have a meaningful arrow back (e.g., **Skepticism/Bad‑X Critiques → Memes**, **Politics/Ideologies → News**, **Reddit Meta/Drama → Personal Advice**).
 Structurally, that’s less like “two sides arguing” and more like *targeting*: one cluster repeatedly exporting negativity into another.
-For moderation, this is actionable: protect likely *targets* (rate limits, stricter review of inbound crossposts) while still allowing healthier, pro-social bridges (e.g., **Cities/Careers → Personal Advice**) to keep working.
+For moderation, this is actionable: protect likely *targets* (rate limits, stricter review of inbound posts) while still allowing healthier, pro-social bridges (e.g., **Cities/Careers → Personal Advice**) to keep working.

 From this, we identify the top five conflict-heavy cluster pairs the types of communities that most often clash: